 After several visits and interactions between the young Queen and Prince Albert, Queen Victoria eventually proposed to Prince Albert on October 15, 1839.
 On February 10, 1840, the two got married in the Chapel Royal of St. James’ Palace, London.

 Prince Albert immediately hit the ground rolling as a husband to the Queen.
 He became her most trusted confidante and adviser.
 Prince Albert and the Queen worked tirelessly to portray to the general public traditional values of family and motherhood.
 Albert was also a very good father to their kids.
-In the space of about 19 years, Queen Victoria had 9 children.
+In the space of about 19 years, Queen Victoria had nine children – five daughters and four sons.
 The first of their kids was Victoria and the last was Beatrice.
 The former was born on November 21, 1840, while the latter was born on April 14, 1857.
 The future King Edward VII (born 9 November 1841) was the second child of Queen Victoria.
-The monarch had 5 daughters and 4 sons.

 The Queen’s parenting and child nurturing skills were tested time and time again.
 And in most cases, she failed miserably.
 She simply hated being pregnant and breastfeeding.
 This made her employ the services of wet nurses for her children.
 It would be later revealed that what the Queen had was a mild case of postnatal depression.
 She often shied away from being directly involved with the children.
 This role was perfectly carried out by her husband, Albert.
 As it was normal in most royal families, the children had several governesses to attend to them.
 Victoria’s childhood governess, Baroness Louise Lehzen of Hanover, played a huge role in the lives of her children.
 However, Prince Albert later terminated her services over some disagreements in her methods.